xamat/blog/_posts/2026-03-15-agenticrecsys.md

 </iframe>
 </div>

-In this demo I have a chat with my Openclaw instance (called Xavibot) using a local browser for easier recording (as mentioned I usually interface through Whatsapp).
+*In this demo I have a chat with my Openclaw instance (called Xavibot) using a local browser for easier recording (as mentioned I usually interface through Whatsapp).
 Note that the browsing on the Chrome browser on the left is completely autonomous.
-In fact, at some point Openclaw decided to Google for “best restaurants in Palo Alto on OpenTable” that was a surprise.
+In fact, at some point Openclaw decided to Google for “best restaurants in Palo Alto on OpenTable” that was a surprise."

 # Why Xavibot v0.1 is the Perfect Backbone